vince8nt/AttendanceScript/README.md

 usage: python script.py

+Before using, make sure to edit the array: skipped_lectures inside of script.py.
+This will make it so lecture numbers match the class calendar. (it will not affect the total scores)

 script.py should be in the same location as the 'csv' directory.
 The 'csv' directory should contain a .csv file for each lecture.